Make Your Next Trip Extraordinary

 Traveling by train for more than a day trip; unless you’re a light packer, negotiating train stations with large bags can be challenging.

 Most travelers visiting Belgium explore the art cities of Flanders, in the north.
-But to the south, Wallonia has majestic forests, clear rivers, picturesque villages, centuries-old traditions, and even a couple of castles that have been turned into atmospheric boutique hotels.
+But to the south, Wallonia has majestic forests, clear rivers, picturesque villages, centuries-old traditions, and even a couple of castles that have been turned into atmospheric boutique hotels with wellness options.

 Peeing Boy Statue (Manneken Pis) is one of the best-known attractions in Brussels.
 But don’t expect something grand: It’s a small bronze statue, just 24 inches tall, at the top of a larger fountain.